Novgorod Land: Oldest period (before 882)

-Archeological data shows that in the 9th century Novgorod was already a large settlement (or rather a chain of settlements from the sources of Volkhov and Rurik Gorodishche up to Kholopiy Town, opposite of Krechevitsy).
+Archeological data shows that in the 9th century Novgorod was already a large settlement (or rather a chain of settlements from the source of Volkhov and Rurik Gorodishche up to Kholopiy Town, opposite of Krechevitsy).
 Other settlements included Ladoga, Izborsk and possibly Beloozero.
 Slavic and Finnic tribes inhabited the territory and by the 9th century Scandinavians were also present.
 The Scandinavians probably called this territory Garðaríki.

 According to tradition, Novgorod Land was one of the centers of formation of Kyivan Rus'.
 The Primary Chronicle calls it "a great and abundant land" and records the legend of the Invitation of the Varangians (traditionally dated to 862): its inhabitants wanted to "seek a prince who may rule over us and judge us according to law" and therefore invited Rurik (founder of the Rurikovich dynasty), Sineus and Truvor, to rule over them.

 As part of Kievan Rus (882–1136)

 At the end of the 9th – beginning of the 10th centuries (in chronicles dating to 882), the center of the Rurikovich state moved from Novgorod to Kiev.
 In the 10th century, Ladoga was attacked by the Norwegian jarl Eric.
 In 980, Novgorod Prince Vladimir Svyatoslavich (the Baptist), at the head of the Varangian squad, overthrew the Kiev Prince Yaropolk.
 In the 990s, Novgorod refused to convert to Christianity, and stood up for its faith with the supreme priest Bogumil Solovey and tysyatsky Ugonyay.
 Novgorod was baptized by force with "fire and sword": many Novgorodians were killed, and the whole city burned down.
 In 1015–1019, Prince of Novgorod Yaroslav Vladimirovich the Wise overthrew the Kiev Prince Svyatopolk the Accursed.
 The Novgorodians supported Yaroslav during the war, and after his victory in the war, Yaroslav rewarded them and granted the "Yaroslav's Law" and the "Charter" to Novgorod.
 These documents became the prototype of and were referenced in the charters on which the princes invited by Novgorodians took the oath.
 Also under Yaroslav, Detinets and the first Saint Sophia Cathedral were built.